 "Sheldon provides peace and quiet in beautiful surroundings, with gentle support and solitude, yet not isolated.
 A womb-like feel, healing and restorative."

-An outdoor activity day for young clergy children, and a weekend for clergy teenagers, in the Diocese of Bath and Wells, Life to the Max and Family Max bring clergy kids together to make friends and share their unique experiences, while taking part in archery, tobogganing and even axe throwing.
+An outdoor activity day for young clergy children, and a weekend for clergy teenagers, in the Diocese of Bath and Wells - Life to the Max and Family Max bring clergy kids together to make friends and share their unique experiences, while taking part in archery, tobogganing and even axe throwing.
 We will provide these projects with £14,813 over the next three years.

 "It was a real blessing to have a relaxed, fun day with similar families.
 We made new friends, tried new things, and enjoyed having the space to be together."